What Happens if You are Charged with Multiple Assault Charges in Utah?

 An offender is typically charged with multiple counts of assault if they engage in a fight with multiple people.
 For example, if you injure or nearly injure multiple people in a single incident, you will be charged with assault for each of those actions.

-To learn more about assault laws in Utah, you should speak with an experienced Utah criminal defense lawyer.
+To learn more about assault laws in Utah, you should speak with an experienced Salt Lake City criminal defense lawyer.

 Penalties for Multiple Counts of Assault in Utah